Green New Deal Statement

 By signing this letter, you signal your interest in these efforts, and the desire to be in conversations and collaborations that allow for greater disclosure, accountability, and impact.

-Support grassroots organizing and real climate solutions toward a Green New Deal by signing onto this letter and committing to changing your philanthropic practices.
+Support real climate solutions and grassroots organizing toward a Green New Deal by signing on to this letter; sharing it with your colleagues; and deepening your commitment to equitable, accountable philanthropic practices.

 Signed by the following: